aarpon/qu/README.md

 Qu is an attempt to make the full deep learning workflow more interactive by providing a user interface that abstracts all steps from ground truth generation and curation to training and prediction.

-Qu is implemented as a widget for the great [napari](https://napari.org/) multi-dimensional image viewer for python.
+Qu is implemented as a widget for the great [napari](https://napari.org/) multi-dimensional image viewer for python and makes heavy use of the [MONAI framework](https://monai.io).

 ![Qu](images/qu.png)

-Qu is released under the terms of the Apache License version 2.0 (see LICENSE.txt).
+Qu is released under the terms of the Apache License version 2.0 (see [LICENSE.txt](./LICENSE.txt)).
 All libraries used by Qu have their own licenses.

 ## Installation